fahd-abdulrazzaq/altschool-cloud-exercises/Exercise 1/README.md

-#This IS The Output O f The ifconfig Command
+#This IS The Output Of The "ifconfig" Command